-Turkey: Aksa Enerji new 270MW coal TPP to decrease electricity imports21.
-August 2015. / SEE Energy News
+Turkey: Aksa Enerji new 270MW coal TPP to decrease electricity imports, SEE Energy News

 “The power plant will contribute to the Turkish economy by decreasing the energy dependency on foreign sources.
 The Göynük Power Plant will create 1,000 new direct and indirect jobs,” said Aksa Enerji Chairman Cemil Kazancı.